 CESFO Biologist Role in Project Evaluations

-The Caribbean Ecological Services Field Office offers Fish and Wildlife Service expertise to large-scale planning efforts in the areas of energy, transportation, water supply, development, flood control, transportation, power, communication towers, private development, recreation, streambank and shoreline protection.
+The Caribbean Ecological Services Field Office offers Fish and Wildlife Service expertise to large-scale planning efforts in the areas of energy, transportation, water supply, development, flood control, power, communication towers, private development, recreation, streambank and shoreline protection.

 Biologists assist project proponents, planners, and agency personnel in developing plans that conserve, restore or enhance fish and wildlife while at the same time accomplishing the objectives of the proposed action.
 Biologists have numerous duties which include: reviewing and providing recommendations on plans and development designs, crafting mitigation plans, providing expertise in wildlife and habitat management, and serving as members of planning teams.